sanjaybh/aircode_api_shopping/examples/README.md

 ---

-The awesome examples help you to get a better understanding of how AirCode can be used in real-world applications.
+The excellent examples help you better understand how AirCode can be used in real-world applications.

 Sections:
 - [ChatGPT Plugins and Bots](#chatgpt-plugins-and-bots)